FAXES/markdownconvert/dev/text.md

 :::

 -# Mini heading right here.
 This is a smaller heading that is grayed out small text.
 As Phil Bot is a Node.Js operating website it requires a little more power than you might be used to with a more common site.
-This article covers some more specific details on what you need to run Phil Bot.
+This article covers some more specific details on what you need to run Phil Bot.^[1]^

 > All of Phil Bots documentation is created for Ubuntu 20 based Linux servers.
 Currently we don't offer any Windows guides.
 It's highly recommended to use a Ubuntu 20 based Linux server for hosting Phil Bot.